 "Smaller businesses don't necessarily need a highly sophisticated CRM package either.
 But if it's implemented properly, most systems should pay for themselves within twelve months," adds Nash.

-A business with around 10 employees should expect to pay around £10,000 to buy and set up a CRM system on their computer network.
-This would include IT support and one-off fees such as software licences.
+Alternatively, businesses can buy and set up a CRM system on their computer network.
+Initially this is likely to cost considerably more as it will include IT support and one-off fees such as software licences.
 It might be advisable to check out your existing IT support contract to see what it covers.
-Cheaper options might include accountancy firm Sage's entry-level 'ACT' CRM software for around £200 - it is basic but useful, and you would have to set it up yourself.
+Cheaper options might include accountancy firm Sage's entry-level 'ACT' CRM software for around £150 - it is basic but useful, and you would have to set it up yourself.

 With many CRM systems on the market, you will need to be clear about what you want yours to do.
 Do you need something that will work seamlessly with your existing software, for example?
 Do you want it to schedule sales calls or send automatic emails to customers confirming orders?